jremes-foss/kube-ngircd/README.md

 kubectl port-forward pods/pod-here local-port:target-port
 ```

+Alternatively, you may let kubectl to choose and allocate the local port:

 ### Ingress

 Internal ingress feature will be implemented as part of later iteration.
 This feature can be used for internal office use.